SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-06.md

 ~~~~~~~~~~
 {: #arch title="SAVNET agent and SAV table."}

-{{arch}} displays the SAVNET agent and SAV table within AS 4.
-The SAVNET agent can obtain the SAV-specific information and general information from various SAV information sources including SAV-specific messages from other ASes, RPKI cache server, and RIB or FIB as long as they are available.
+{{arch}} displays the SAVNET agent and SAV table within AS X. The SAVNET agent can obtain the SAV-specific information and general information from various SAV information sources including SAV-specific messages from other ASes, RPKI cache server, and RIB or FIB as long as they are available.
 The SAV information base (SIB) within the SAVNET agent can store the SAV-specific information and general information and is maintained by the SAV information base manager.
 And the SIB manager generates SAV rules based on the SIB and fills out the SAV table on the data plane.
 Moreover, the SIB can be managed by network operators using various methods such as YANG {{RFC6020}}, Command-Line Interface (CLI), remote triggered black hole (RTBH) {{RFC5635}}, and Flowspec {{RFC8955}}.
 The detailed collection methods of the SAV-related information depend on the deployment and implementation of the inter-domain SAV mechanisms and are out of scope for this document.

 In the data plane, the packets coming from other ASes will be validated by the SAV table and only the packets which are permitted by the SAV table will be forwarded to the next hop.
 To achieve this, the router looks up each packet's source address in its local SAV table and gets one of three validity states: "Valid", "Invalid" or "Unknown".
 "Valid" means that there is a source prefix in SAV table covering the source address of the packet and the valid incoming interfaces covering the actual incoming interface of the packet.
 According to the SAV principle, "Valid" packets will be forwarded.
 "Invalid" means there is a source prefix in SAV table covering the source address, but the incoming interface of the packet does not match any valid incoming interface so that such packets will be dropped.
 "Unknown" means there is no source prefix in SAV table covering the source address.
 The packet with "unknown" addresses can be dropped or permitted, which depends on the choice of operators.
 The structure and detailed usage of SAV table can refer to {{sav-table}}.